 An evident example is the pending decision on the change of seasonal clock time in Europe (Daylight Saving Time), which a final decision needs to be taken at the European level by 2021.
 The temporal organisation of society should not be structured either by state, economic power or traditions (alone), but rather by democratic decision, taking into consideration health impact.
-The high participation (more than 4.6 million replies) to the consultation launched by the European Commission on the consultation on ending the seasonal clock changes in the UE, show the strong interest of EU citizens of time related policies.
+The high participation (more than 4.6 million replies) to the consultation launched by the European Commission on the consultation on ending the seasonal clock changes in the EU, show the strong interest of EU citizens of time related policies.
 Therefore, we plead for public policies considering temporal aspects and impacts which means, in the first place, to make them visible by putting them in the political public agenda.

 The rising awareness of the significance of time in everyday-life lead to the emergence of a new key element of the modern welfare state: the right to time.
-The Council of Europe’s Congress of Local and Regional authorities, in October 2010, adopted two decisions encouraging governments to implement time policies in order to confer a right to the time to European citizens (Resolution 313/2010 and Recommendation 295/2010).
+The Council of Europe’s Congress of Local and Regional authorities, in October 2010, adopted two decisions encouraging governments to implement time policies in order to confer a right to time to European citizens (Resolution 313/2010 and Recommendation 295/2010).

-free determination of individuals over their time;
+• free determination of individuals over their time;

-no discrimination (gender, age, ethnic, or otherwise) in the use of time;
+• no discrimination (gender, age, ethnic, or otherwise) in the use of time;

-everyone’s freedom to develop a proper culture of time-use;
+• everyone’s freedom to develop a proper culture of time-use;

-the right to common social times.
+• the right to common social times.